act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-has-distinguishable-style-not-based-on-color-alone-88407d.md

 #### Inapplicable Example 4

-Each link is the only text rendered in their respective line.
+Each link is the only text rendered in their respective lines.

 ```html
 <ul>